isomerpages/govtech-stp/_air-travel-pass/00a-atp-alt-overview.md

 ## Overview

-The Air Travel Pass (ATP) enables non-Singaporean short-term visitors from the countries/places below entry into Singapore.
+The Air Travel Pass (ATP) enables non-Singaporean short-term visitors from the countries/places below to enter Singapore.
 - Australia
 - Brunei Darussalam
 - Mainland China
 - New Zealand
 - Vietnam

-Short-term visitors are required to apply for an ATP, and comply with the conditions of the ATP.
-These include undergoing a COVID-19 PCR test upon arrival in Singapore, in lieu of a Stay-Home Notice (SHN), and downloading and using TraceTogether for their entire period of stay.
 Click the links below for details on the requirements and process for travellers departing from each ATP-eligible country/place.

 ## Countries Eligible for Air Travel Pass